The Fujiki class and positive degree maps: Introduction

-It turns out that if $Y$ is a K{\"a}hler manifold, then quite a lot is already known about this question It follows from \cite[Lemma~4.6]{fu} by Fujiki that $X$ belongs to the Fujiki class $\Fu$.
-Any non-projective Moishezon manifold is in the class $\Fu$ but is non-K{\"a}hler.
-Thus, without any additional conditions, $X$ is {\em not} necessarily K{\"a}hler.
-Varouchas showed \cite{varouchas:scvK} that, with $Y$, $X$ and $f$ as in the question above and $Y$ K{\"a}hler, if every fiber of $f$ has the same dimension, then $X$ is K{\"a}hler.
-In a related work, Varouchas \cite{Va} showed that that a compact complex manifold belongs to $\Fu$ if and only if it is {\em bimeromorphic} to a compact K{\"a}hler manifold.
-Our first theorem asserts that the fundamental group of a manifold in $\Fu$ is a K{\"a}hler group.
-This might be thought of as a K{\"a}hler analogue of the assertion that the fundamental group of a Moishezon manifold is projective.
+{In particular, any manifold $X$ as in the question above, with $Y$ a K{\"a}hler manifold, is in the Fujiki class $\Fu$ (and has all the properties known about the elements in this class).
+However, without any additional conditions, we cannot even infer that $X$ is K{\"a}hler: any non-projective Moishezon manifold is in the class $\Fu$ but is non-K{\"a}hler.
+In contrast, Varouchas has shown \cite{varouchas:scvK} that, with $Y$, $X$ and $f$ as in the question above and $Y$ K{\"a}hler, if every fiber of $f$ has the same dimension, then $X$ is K{\"a}hler.
+This tactic\,---\,i.e., imposing some condition on the map $f$ in the above question\,---\,turns out to be quite useful.
+It gives us our first result, which is a key tool in proving Theorem~\ref{gro-po}.